-PREA is a term the inmates are familiar with at HCU 17.
-The Virginia Department of Corrections Policy OP 038.3 PREA-Prevention sets forth (on pages 4-5) the expectation of the timeliness of inmate education, manners in which education is delivered, and the requirement for materials for LEP and disabled inmate education.
-Inmates at HCU 17 confirm they are educated on PREA and the zero-tolerance expectations as soon as they get to the facility.
-PREA information is reviewed with the inmate during a day one orientation class.
-This class has a PREA video, and the supervisor running the class goes over the inmate handbook that contains PREA information.
+PREA is a term the inmates are familiar with at SFCC.
+The Virginia Department of Corrections Policy OP 038.3 PREA-Prevention sets forth (on pages 4-5) the expectation of the timeliness of inmate education, the manners in which education is delivered, and the requirement for materials for LEP and disabled inmate education.
+Inmates at SFCC confirm they are educated on PREA and the zero-tolerance expectations as soon as they get to the facility.
+PREA information is reviewed with the inmate by the Intake Officer and they are provided an inmate handbook that contains PREA information.
 The information reviewed is signed by the inmate and placed in their case record.
-The facility has PREA educational materials continuously available to inmates in the form of brochures and posters in.
+The facility has PREA educational materials available to inmates in the form of brochures and posters in addition to a brochure.
+As noted almost all residents at SFCC have been educated about PREA in other DOC facilities before they were transferred.
+The orientation process also includes the viewing of the Virginia Department of Corrections PREA video.
 This video is available in multiple languages.
 Inmates have access to documents that can be translated into multiple languages as needed.

+On the tour, the Auditor saw posters informing inmates how to report PREA events or how to access advocate services.
+Inmates report they are given facility-specific PREA information within one day of admission.
+Inmates sign at admission acknowledging their PREA education.
+Interviews with inmates confirm they know how to report incidents if they were to occur.
+Inmates reported comfort using #55 to report a concern or filing a grievance if they were to experience or be witness to an incident of sexual abuse or harassment.
 During interviews with inmates, they expressed several ways to contact the administration or outside individuals if they did not have comfort in telling the line staff.
-Many of the inmates stated that PREA was not a concern at the HCU 17.
+Many of the inmates stated that PREA was not a concern at the SFCC.
 They also reported they believed any complaint would be taken seriously and investigated.
-The one inmate with a disabilities confirm perceived that if they had a need staff would assist in the understanding of materials.
+Inmates with disabilities confirm that if they had a need staff would assist in the understanding of materials.

-Compliance determination considered the supporting educational documents, the inmates' answers about training, and their knowledge about facility specific steps for reporting a concern.
-Further supporting compliance is the Auditor's review of client records that showed their education, the inmate education training materials, and the videos used to educate.
+Compliance determination considered the supporting educational documents, the inmates' answers about training, and their knowledge about facility-specific steps for reporting a concern.
+Further supporting compliance is the Auditor's review of inmate records that showed their education, the inmate education training materials, and the videos used to educate.